Skip Navigation

 • Inexperienced drivers: Driver errors are more likely to occur if an inexperienced trucker is behind the wheel.
 These drivers may not know how to handle certain situations and may underestimate distance, leading to collisions.

-• Failure to comply with trucking regulations: Federal trucking regulations are in place to keep road users safe.
-If a driver or trucking company does not comply with these rules, accidents can occur.Ā
+• Failure to comply with trucking regulations: Federal trucking regulations such as hours-of-service regulations and others are in place to keep road users safe.
+If a driver or trucking company does not comply with these rules, accidents can occur.

 • Improperly loaded cargo: Unsecured, overloaded, or improperly loaded cargo can cause the driver to lose control of the trailer.
-Additionally, cargo may fall off the trailer causing a collision.Ā
+Additionally, cargo may fall off the trailer causing a collision.

 • Poor vehicle maintenance: All vehicles should be road-worthy.
 If a semi is not well-maintained, it may cause truck accidents.